land-systems/land-systems.github.io/content/project/mediumfarms/index.md

 event: SUSTAIN-COCOA

-summary: Understanding the Role of Medium-Scale Farms as Drivers of Deforestation in Sub-Saharan Africa based on Earth Observation and Deep Learning
+summary: 'Understanding the Role of Medium-Scale Farms as Drivers of Deforestation in Sub-Saharan Africa based on Earth Observation and Deep Learning'
 abstract: ''

 # Talk start and end times.